 The baron eventually expanded his company across the country and even across the Atlantic Ocean to form Thomson Corporation.
 The Thomson Corporation was passed on to Roy Thomson’s three children – Kenneth Roy, Phyllis Audrey and Irma Jacqueline – after his death.
 Phyllis Audrey, with her husband Elwood Campbell, went on to have three children of her own, one of whom was Linda Campbell.

-According to Private Wealth Magazine, Campbell owns an 11% stake of the Thomson family’s fortune.
+According to Bloomberg, Campbell owns an 11% stake of the Thomson family’s fortune.
 Campbell is known for her philanthropic efforts and she, along with her two sisters, spent 30 million USD to create the Campbell Center for Addiction and Mental Health.

-According to Forbes, the Thompsons collectively are worth $62.95 billion ($50.3 billion USD) and that’s why you’re going to be seeing a few more Thomsons on this list.
+According to Forbes, the Thomson family collectively are worth $74,3 billion ($55,6 billion USD) in 2023.
+That’s why you’re going to be seeing a few more Thomsons on this list!

 According to Private Wealth magazine, Farncombe also owns 11% of Woodbridge investment firm.
 The billionaire is married to furniture maker Murray Farncombe.
 Farncombe, along with her husband and another partner, owned the high-end furniture store, Murron’s Cabinetree, in Oakville, Ontario.

 The store was a much-loved part of the Oakville community, complete with a mascot bear and a welcome board, until it closed its doors in 2019.
 Farncombe is far less known than many of her wealthy siblings and cousins but contributes to philanthropic ventures with her two sisters.
 The sisters have donated millions to cancer research among other causes.